-With the 1999 launch of its original Classic edition, Salesforce not only changed the CRM experience, but also...
+With the 1999 launch its original Classic edition, Salesforce not only changed the CRM experience, but also the...

 Now, as customers migrate from Classic to Salesforce Lightning Experience, the team at Salesforce has again reinvented the wheel, offering the latest superior technology and design intended to eventually replace the tried and true Salesforce Classic.
 Lightning Experience's modernized framework combines an improved user experience, a component-based app builder and other features Salesforce hopes will enable companies to move faster and achieve productivity efficiencies.

 "Lightning is what we would have originally built if the technology had been available," said Ben Pruden, director of product marketing for Lightning at Salesforce.
 "It's where all of our innovation is happening, and it's going to allow users to work faster and more productively than ever before."

 Those willing to acclimate themselves to Lightning Experience won't look back, Pruden said.
 While the information on Salesforce Classic vs. Lightning is backed by similar underlying data, Lightning is cleaner, with a more modern interface, and gives companies the ability to close quicker, collaborate better and obtain faster conversion rates.